-So, yes, I cannot conclude anything else than that Jordan is expensive.
+So, yes, I cannot conclude anything else than that Jordan is expensive, especially for tourists.
 Of course, ⅓ of my trip’s total budget consisted of the flights and I took quite a few tours where I could have taken local transport.

-If I would have booked the way cheaper flight with Ryanair and stayed in shared dorm-rooms I think I could have easily reduced my costs by 40% and still have had the same experiences as I did now.
+If I had booked the way cheaper flight with Ryanair and stayed in shared dorm rooms I think I could have easily reduced my costs by 40% and still have had the same experiences as I did now.

 Are you thinking of traveling to Jordan?
 What is your budget?
 Were you surprised by the price level of this small Middle Eastern country?
 Share your thoughts in the comment section below.

-If you found this post helpful to you, feel free to share it with your friends on social media.
+If you found this post helpful, feel free to share it with your friends on social media.